JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/workflows/estByStrategyWithPhantoms/estByStrategyWithPhantomsNrounds.html" rel="estByStrategyPhantomsNrounds">![estByStrategyPhantomsNrounds](plots/workflows/estByStrategyWithPhantoms/estByStrategyWithPhantomsNrounds.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/workflows/estByStrategyWithPhantoms/estByStrategyWithPhantomsFailures.html" rel="estByStrategPhantomsPFailures">![estByStrategPhantomsPFailures](plots/workflows/estByStrategyWithPhantoms/estByStrategyWithPhantomsFailures.png)</a>

-* Note that the plots with phantoms start with margin = .025, while tthe plots without start at margin = .005.
+* Note that the plots with phantoms start with margin = .025, while the plots without phantoms start at margin = .005.
 * Its clear that for some reason the _previous_ strategy makes things worse (investigate why that is).
 * The _phantom_ strategy doesnt stand out.
 * The _nmvrs_ and _extra_ plots may indicate tradeoffs with extra samples vs extra rounds.